AraneaDev/accountant/docs/data-integrity-check.md

 }
 ```

-To enable, update the `config/accountant.php` configuration file with:
+Update the `accountant.notary` configuration value with:

 ```php
 return [